crownstone/website/_posts/2014-07-23-linux-and-ble.md

     attr handle: 0x0008, end grp handle: 0x000b uuid: 00001801-0000-1000-8000-00805f9b34fb
     attr handle: 0x000c, end grp handle: 0xffff uuid: 00002220-0000-1000-8000-00805f9b34fb

+It might happen that you still get a Connection refused (111) error.
+In that case, make sure you define that you use a random address for the gatttool itself.

+    ✗ sudo gatttool -i hci1 -b CF:72:4E:70:A6:DB --interactive -t random [   ][CF:72:4E:70:A6:DB][LE]> connect

 And the characteristics:

     [CON][CF:72:4E:70:A6:DB][LE]> characteristics